Lack of valid execution

 If a will has been drawn up by a third party, and the testator signs the will without full awareness or understanding of its contents, it can be deemed invalid.
 Similarly, if a will is forged or it has been affected by fraudulent statements, this will no longer constitute an enforceable legal document.

-If the person making a will (testator) was coerced to draft their will in a certain way or made changes to their will under duress, this can lead to it being rendered invalid.
+If the person making a will (ie the testator) was coerced to draft their will in a certain way or made changes to their will under duress, this can lead to it being rendered invalid.
 However, this type of claim can be difficult to prove.

 Inheritance Act 1975